jckkrr/jckkrr/README.md

 ![newplot(102)](https://github.com/jckkrr/jckkrr/assets/69304112/1381f7f6-1c11-4207-be55-3d7a0c262aaa)

 #### Gambling investigations
-Aviation is a trove of stories waiting to be mined, and there's been no time that this was more exident than during the pandemic.
-Here's three times of the stories I've used aviation data to unearth.
+The offshore gambling industry is a source of fascination, and of mind-bending stories.
+Here are three examples of how I've used data to investigate the industry.

-- **I analysed 1,000,000+ pings from police helicopters during Melbourne's lockdowns.** ... and it showed that the rumours were true: they really did spend a disproportionate amount of time over the northern suburbs.
-### Using cyber intel to show the mega-scale of a Bet365 black market network

-- Starting with a single web address, our algorithmic OSINT tools quickly discovered a network of 12,000+ Bet365 sites targeting China - an extraordinary number, even for the world's biggest bookmaker.

-### Mapping out European football's gambling problem

-- As part of an EU-funded cross-border investigation, we built web-scraping, data-compiling algorithms to find out just how big European football's betting problem is.
-The results were "frightening".
+- **I investigated a suspected fixed match by comparing its odds to hundreds to those in a decade-long archive** ... and found how extraordinary the match really was.

+- **I did a cyber audit on Bet365's network of sites targetting the Chinese black market** ... and this research was then used as part of a federal anti-money-laundering investigation.

+- **I build tools to determine the size of football's offshore betting market** ... and found that 8 per cent of games offered by unregulated bookmakers come from Australia.

-#### Government data
+#### Government analytics

 ### Fact checking a premier's spin via a PDF reader
 ![image](https://github.com/jckkrr/jckkrr/assets/69304112/41781c8b-dbb2-4b32-b666-295fc571a29d)